Raspberry Crumb Bars – Easy Sheet Pan Dessert

 Notes

-I hope you give these easy raspberry squares a try.
-They would be the perfect dessert to have with my Pan Seared Salmon with Lemon Dill and Capers.
-Don’t forget to save a few for your morning coffee!
+I hope you give these easy raspberry crumb bars a try.
+Don't forget to save a few for your morning coffee!
+Check out my yummy cream cheese filled stuffed dates or my grandmother's blueberry cake recipe!

 Thanks for stopping by!